Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + give rise to              → cause
   + due to the fact that      → because
   + Have an effect on         → affect
+  + The result of                     → due to
+  + In many instances                 → often

 > Some words and phrases are blobs.
 William Zinsser, On Writing Well.